Harsh26/Arduino_with_Digital_Light_Sensor_-Grove-/README.md

 After the necessary connections are made, follow the code given in this repository under the directory named light_sensor and upload it on Arduino using the Arduino IDE.

 ## Output
-Following output should be obtained:-
+Output should be obtained as per the lighting conditions:-

 ![](Useful/output_light_sensor.png)